 Baliqchi district administration

-Baliqchi District was established on December 24, 1962, and is an administrative-territorial unit of Andijan Region.
+Balykchi district was established on September 29, 1926 and is an administrative-territorial unit of Andijan region.

-The total area of Baliqchi District is 0.34 thousand square kilometers.
-According to its administrative-territorial structure, the district consists of 44 rural settlements and 66 mahalla citizens’ assemblies.
-Baliqchi District borders Namangan Region (79 km), Ulugnor District (20 km), Bo‘ston District (1.8 km), Oltinko‘l District (36.2 km), Izboskan District (18.5 km), and Shahrixon District (20 km).
+The territorial area of Balykchi district is 340 km2.
+According to the administrative-territorial structure, Balikchi district consists of 44 rural settlements and 66 mahalla citizens' assemblies.
+Balikchi district borders Ulug'nor district (20 km), Bo'ston district (1.8 km), Oltinkul district (36.2 km), Izboskan district (18.5 km) and Shahrikhan district (20 km).

 Population

-There are 53.4 thousand families in Baliqchi District.
-As of January 1, 2023, the population of the district составляет 6.4% of the permanent population of the region (3,322.7 thousand people), or 211.3 thousand people.
-Of these, 70.7 thousand people live in urban areas and 140.6 thousand people live in rural areas.
-The population density is 621 people per square kilometer.
+There are 53.4 thousand families in Balikchi district.
+As of January 1, 2023, the population of Balikchi district is 6.4 percent of the permanent population of the region (3,322.7 thousand people), or 211.3 thousand people.
+Of these, 70.7 thousand people live in urban areas and 140.6 thousand in rural areas.
+The population density is 621 people per 1 sq. km.

-The population is mainly Uzbek; Russians, Tatars, Tajiks, Uyghurs, and representatives of other nationalities also live in the district.
-There are 416 people per 1 square kilometer.
+The population is mainly Uzbeks; Russians, Tatars, Tajiks, Uyghurs, etc. also live.
+There are 416 people per km2.

 Nature

-The territory of the district mainly consists of plains.
-The average temperature in January is −4°C, and in July it is 26°C. The average annual precipitation is 195–210 mm.
-The vegetation period lasts 235 days.
-The Karadarya River, Mazgilsoy, Chinobodsoy streams, and the Great Andijan Canal pass through the district.
-The soils are meadow-gray, slightly saline.
+The district consists of plains.
+The average temperature in January is -4°, in July - 26°.
+The average annual precipitation is 195 - 210 mm.
+The vegetation period is 235 days.
+The Karadarya, Mazgilsoy, Chinobodsoy and the Great Andijan Canal flow through the district.
+The Syrdarya River begins in the Serkuyosh neighborhood of the Balikchi district.
+The soil is grassy gray, slightly saline.